SpiderLabs/HostHunter/README.md

 A tool to efficiently discover and extract hostnames providing a large set of target IP addresses.
 HostHunter utilises simple OSINT techniques to map IP addresses with virtual hostnames.
 It generates a CSV or TXT file containing the results of the reconnaissance.

-Latest version of HostHunter also takes screenshots of the target web applicatiinos.
+Latest version of HostHunter also verified output by resolving the discovered hostnames.
 This functionality is currently in beta.

 ## Demo
 <a href=https://asciinema.org/a/jp9B0IB6BzRAgbH3iNp7cCTpt><img src=https://asciinema.org/a/jp9B0IB6BzRAgbH3iNp7cCTpt.png alt=asciicast height=70% width=70%></a>